univention/ucsschool-id-connector/docs/development.rst

 .. warning::

-    All other commands in the Makefile assume that the virtualenv is activated.
+    All other commands in the :file:`Makefile` assume that the *virtualenv* is activated.

 Run ``make`` without argument to see more useful commands: